 - Always make pre-operation checks.
-Careful checks may help prevent an accident. - This motorcycle is designed to carry the operator and a passenger. - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
+Careful checks may help prevent an accident - This motorcycle is designed to carry the operator and a passenger. - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
 Many accidents have been caused by an automobile driver who did not see the motorcycle.
-Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.
+Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident Therefore: - Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur